Magistrate Court Fine

 Magistrate Court Summons and Means Enquiry Form (MC100)

-We cannot stress enough the importance of responding to the summons from the Court and completing the attached Means Enquiry Form (MC100).
+We cannot stress enough the importance of responding to the summons from the Court and completing the attached Means Enquiry Form /Statement of Means (MC100).
 Failure to do so, will lead to the court fine being set at a much higher figure than it ought to be.
 Full details are here.

 Notice of Fine and Collection Order